![]() |

 inactive molecules is limited, better results are obtained by using these average drug-like fragments as a reference.

-Ready to use models to identify GPCR ligands, ion channel modulators, kinase inhibitors, and nuclear receptor ligands may be provided by Molinspiration.
+Ready to use models to identify GPCR ligands, ion channel modulators, kinase inhibitors, nuclear receptor ligands, protease inhibitors and inhibitors of other enzymes may be obtained from Molinspiration.

 3. Actual virtual screening

-Once a bioactivity model is generated, actual virtual screening may be performed by a command:
+Once a bioactivity model is generated, the actual virtual screening may be performed by a command:

 java -jar miscreen.jar -model model_file -screen file_to_screen [-minscore x] > results